desserdmi/olfactory_bulb/README.md

 ## Aims

-The main aim of this project is to develop a machine-learning algorithm for prediction of anosmia/dysosmia cause based on clinical parameters like volume/shape of bulbus olfactorius, symptoms duration, TDI,  age or gender.
+The main aim of this project is to develop a machine-learning algorithm for prediction of anosmia/dysosmia cause based on clinical parameters like volume/shape of bulbus olfactorius, symptoms duration, TDI,  age and gender.

 ## Methods